revel/revel.github.io/manual/routing.md

 Modules which contain routes can be imported into your application in two ways:

-First method: Importing routes as-is using the following in your `routes` file:
+First method: Importing routes as-is using the following in the `conf/routes` file:

     # This is your routes file
 	module:mymodule